mehdihadeli/awesome-software-architecture/docs/architectural-style/clean-architecture.md

 - [Amitpnk/Clean-Architecture-ASP.NET-Core](https://github.com/Amitpnk/Clean-Architecture-ASP.NET-Core) - Complete solution template which is built on Clean Architecture with all essential feature, CI/CD, best practice, testing Strategy using the testing pyramid and documentation using .NET 5!
 - [baratgabor/MyWarehouse](https://github.com/baratgabor/MyWarehouse) - Clean Architecture and Domain Driven Design sample project based on C# 9 / .NET 5 / ASP.NET Core 5 / EF Core 5 & Angular 11 with Bootstrap.
 - [roblaszczak/go-cleanarch](https://github.com/roblaszczak/go-cleanarch) - Clean architecture validator for go, like a The Dependency Rule and interaction between packages in your Go projects.
-- [https://github.com/thangchung/clean-architecture-dotnet](https://github.com/thangchung/clean-architecture-dotnet) - Dev: Apply Minimal Clean Architecture with DDD-lite, CQRS-lite, and just enough Cloud-native patterns on eCommerce sample business domain. 🍻 Ops: Use Tye with Dapr extension to deploy it to Kubernetes.
+- [thangchung/clean-architecture-dotnet](https://github.com/thangchung/clean-architecture-dotnet) - Dev: Apply Minimal Clean Architecture with DDD-lite, CQRS-lite, and just enough Cloud-native patterns on eCommerce sample business domain. 🍻 Ops: Use Tye with Dapr extension to deploy it to Kubernetes.
+- [fakhrulhilal/cleanarchitecture-kit](https://github.com/fakhrulhilal/cleanarchitecture-kit) - A starting kit to build project with clean architecture
 ## 📚 Books

 - [Get Your Hands Dirty on Clean Architecture](https://www.packtpub.com/product/get-your-hands-dirty-on-clean-architecture/9781839211966)